Password Rotation

 • If you change passwords manually in IT Glue, the change will not return to Active Directory directly unless you click rotate and the rotation is successful.

-• Confirming matched passwords also serves as your approval for us to rotate a password
+• Confirming matched passwords also serves as your approval for IT Glue to rotate a password.

-4. IT Glue will present your password from Active Directory and suggest matches for you.
-Under Unmatched tab in the Match Passwords window, select the preset filter Suggested to sort the list by suggested matches.
+2. IT Glue will present your password from Active Directory and suggest matches for you.
+In the Unmatched tab in the Match Passwords window, select the preset filter Suggested to sort the list by suggested matches.

 • Suggested matches are based on exact username.

-• A grey checkmark will appear when no match or multiple matches are found.
+• A gray check mark will appear when no match or multiple matches are found.
 You must then search and select a password.

 • The X option will move the password to the Ignored tab.

-5. For bulk matching, select the checkbox for the password records you want to match and click Approve or Ignore.
+1. For bulk matching, select the check box for the password records you want to match and click Approve or Ignore.
 The approved records will be displayed in the Matched tab.

 On the Matched page, you will see user passwords that are approved for rotation.

-If a password was approved by mistake, then select X or Ignore.
+If a password was approved by mistake, click X or Ignore.
 The password will be moved back to the unmatched or Ignored tab.

 You can edit the suggested Password Name value if the suggested match is incorrect.

-1. Click on the value and choose the correct name from the drop-down as shown in the screenshot below.
+3. Click the value and select the correct name from the drop-down list as shown in the screenshot below.

-7. Click Done.
+6. Click Done.
 You can view the password-matched status on the Password Rotation page.
-To rotate a password, click Rotate under the Actions column.
+To rotate a password, click Rotate in the Actions column.

 You can also view the auto-rotation status by navigating to the organization to which the password belongs.
-To rotate a password from the Passwords page, click on the Rotate button.
+To rotate a password from the Passwords page, click Rotate.

 NOTE When a password is rotated by a user, the Revisions to core and flexible assets on the right sidebar will display a new version.
 By restoring to a previous version, the change will not be automatically updated in the Active Directory.

-Set rules in Cooper Bots to rotate AD password in IT Glue
+Using Cooper Bots to rotate Active Directory passwords in IT Glue

-Cooper Bots is a Business Process Automation (BPA) Engine that combines the power of workflow automation with an AI assistant to execute work on our customers’ behalf, across the IT Complete platform.
-With Cooper Bots, you can set up a rule, that will automatically rotate AD password in IT Glue whenever you get a corresponding ticket in Autotask.
+Cooper Bots is a Business Process Automation (BPA) Engine that combines the power of workflow automation with an AI assistant to execute work on a customer's behalf across the Kaseya platform.
+With Cooper Bots, you can set up a rule that will automatically rotate Active Directory passwords in IT Glue whenever a corresponding ticket is created in Autotask.
+Learn more about Cooper Bots in the KaseyaOne Help system.

-The following is the description possible statuses displayed after initiating a password rotation:
+The following are the possible statuses shown after initiating a password rotation:

 • When the Network Glue Admin passwords cannot be rotated in bulk.